 If you work on a large or complex essay, then you risk making certain mistakes.
 The most common mistake is repetition.
 There is a good chance that you will write something one day and then repeat the same point later on or even contradict that point later on because you forgot you wrote it.
 That is not the only problem, as many students have problems with essay flow, structure, and weight.
 Some students struggle to get from one subject/idea/point to another in a logical way.
 Others find that the flow of their work is meandering and doesn’t hit the point with any impact.

 There are many students who accidentally unbalance the weight of their essay by covering one topic very fully and burning through their word count, only to leave very little word count space left for their other points or counter-arguments.
-These mistakes are common and are often the reason why students rush to assignment writing service UK companies.
+These mistakes are common and are often the reason why students rush to assignment writing services.
 This article will help you overcome some of these problems before you think about hiring a writer to do it for you.

 Take A Modular Approach and Knit Your Assignment Together Later